 Then the doctor delivers some terrible news: The sideways curve in Rachel's spine has gotten worse, and she needs to wear a back brace 23 hours a day.
 The brace wraps her in hard plastic from shoulder blades to hips.
 It changes how her clothes fit, how she kicks a ball, and how everyone sees her — even her friends and Tate.
 But as Rachel confronts all the challenges the brace presents, the biggest change of all may lie in how she sees herself.

-Written by a debut author who wore a brace of her own, Braced is the inspiring, heartfelt story of a girl learning to manage the many curves life throws her way.
+By the acclaimed author of Focused and Taking Up Space who wore a brace of her own growing up, Braced is the inspiring, heartfelt story of a girl learning to manage the many curves life throws her way.

 |Recommended Age||10 - 13|

 |Publication Date||Jul 31, 2018|